 Two other small clinical trials evaluated the effects of supplementation with 200 mg zinc sulfate (providing 45 mg zinc) for 2 years in subjects with drusen or macular degeneration.
 Zinc supplementation significantly reduced visual acuity loss in one of the studies but had no effect in the other .

 A Cochrane review concluded that the evidence supporting the use of antioxidant vitamins and zinc for AMD comes primarily from the AREDS study .
-Further research is required before public health recommendations can be made, but individuals who have or are developing AMD might wish to talk to their physician about using dietary supplements.
+Individuals who have or are developing AMD should talk to their health care provider about taking a zinc-containing AREDS supplement.

 Interactions with iron and copper